 The worst part is the stress of trying to stay on top of everything has even led to my making bad decisions.

 Enter the pause.
 In our weekly Uniquely Brilliant podcast, Diana and I talk about the power of pausing in almost every episode.
 It’s even in my 5 Step Tune-Up Technique for Careers.

 It’s amazing what we make room for by pausing.
 When we make the effort to just stop – stop everything for a few seconds, we create space for new insights.
 I don’t know about you, but when I’m pushing hard, fretting about an outcome, trying to figure out how to make an idea work, there’s absolutely no space in my brain for any kind of insight to get through.

-Since pausing is so important, I’m sharing our podcast episode on pausing with you.
-I’ve beefed up the show notes from The Positive Pause episode to give you something to think about.
+Since I feel so strongly about this topic, I’m sharing our podcast episode on pausing with you.
+I’ve beefed up the show notes from The Positive Pause the episode to give you something to think about.